 One of the most popular questions we are asked is who owns a particular piece of land or property.
-Usually we can give the answer because it is registered and the details are readily available online or in some cases only by post.
+Usually, we can give the answer because it is registered and the details are readily available online or in some cases only by post.

-But what about the bits which aren’t registered – how do you go about trying to find out who owns these?
+But what about the bits which aren’t registered?
+How do you go about trying to find out who owns these?

-Well, the simple answer is it will often come down to your own detective work, where in the country the land or property is located and sometimes luck!
+Well, the simple answer is it will often come down to your own detective work, where the land or property is located in the country, and sometimes luck!

 So, where to start?

-- Ask any neighbours or adjoining landowners whether they know who the owner(s) might be;
+- ask any neighbours or adjoining landowners whether they know who the owner(s) might be;

-- Ask local residents, who may have lived in the area for a number of years and who have ‘local knowledge’, to see if they have any ideas about who might own it;
+- ask local residents, who may have lived in the area for a number of years and who have ‘local knowledge’, to see if they have any ideas about who might own it;

-- Ask in the local pub, post office or shop
+- ask in the local pub, post office or shop

-- Check adjoining registered properties for clues, they may refer to a deed or document which affected not only that registered title but also ‘other land’.
+- check adjoining registered properties for clues, they may refer to a deed or document which affected not only that registered title but also ‘other land’.
 The other land may have included the unregistered part and the deed/document will refer to the parties to the deed, which may give a clue as to the owner on a specific date;

-- You could also check your local electoral register;
+- check your local electoral register.